Maimonides Park: Wrestling

 On July 2, 2010, Maimonides Park hosted a live Total Nonstop Action Wrestling house show, which also broke the TNA attendance record and became the most attended live TNA house show in the United States to date with a crowd of just under 5,550 fans.

 On August 15, 2014, Ring of Honor Wrestling debuted at Maimonides Park with Field of Honor.

 On August 22, 2015, Ring of Honor Wrestling returned to Maimonides Park with the second edition of Field of Honor.

 On August 27, 2016, Ring of Honor Wrestling returned to Maimondes Park for the third time with Field of Honor.

 Other

 The ballpark hosted the annual Nathan's Famous Hot Dog Contest on July 4, 2021.
 The contest is usually held in a public plaza on Coney Island (at the location of The Original Nathan's Restaurant on the corner of Surf and Stillwell), but, for 2021, was temporarily relocated due to capacity restrictions and other health and safety requirements related to the COVID-19 pandemic.
 At that event, Joey Chestnut set a world record of 76 hot dogs and buns within 10 minutes.

+In 2023, the park hosted the inaugural One Bite Pizza Festival by Dave Portnoy, the founder of Barstool Sports, which was organized by production company Medium Rare.
+Over 35 pizzerias participated, including establishments such as Frank Pepe Pizzeria Napoletana, Sally's Apizza, and Lucali.
+The festival attracted more than 5,000 attendees who sampled pizzas selected by Portnoy, based on his popular "One Bite" pizza review series.